LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version TBD
+*Released*: TBD
+* Item 9204: Sample type parent import alias inclusion in download template and display in details panel
+    * Add SampleTypeImportAliasRenderer and SourceTypeImportAliasRenderer to be used for sample type details panel rendering
+    * EntityInsertPanel update to get importAliases for target sample type to add to getTemplateUrl() params

 ### version 2.56.0
 *Released*: 14 July 2021
 * Add option to SearchBox to show a dropdown for searching by Ids